League of Romanian Students Abroad: History

 LSRS was founded by two Romanian students, Sebastian Burduja (Harvard University) and Costin Elefteriu (King's College London), in January 2009, who perceived a need to organize the ever-growing community of Romanians studying abroad.
-Now, this community numbers tens of thousands of people.
-LSRS is one of the fastest growing Romanian non-profits, gathering over 5,000 members (defined as registered users of their website) in two years of activity.
+Nowadays, this community numbers tens of thousands of people.
+LSRS is one of the fastest growing Romanian non-profits, gathering over 14,000 members (defined as registered users of their website) after one and a half decades of activity across the globe.
 It has signed an official Memorandum with the Romanian Senate, granting it special recognition from Romanian authorities and acknowledging, for the first time, the potential of Romanian students abroad.

+Since its founding it has grown into the main organisation of representation abroad of undergraduate and graduate students of Romanian nationality, and has achieved cooperation and recognition with and from the Romanian Government, Romanian diplomatic missions, The European Parliament, The Romanian Academy, multiple private sector actors such as KPMG, BRD, Kaufland or Rotary International.

+A history of its press releases, that track the organisation's evolution, may be found on the official LSRS website.

 Organization

 LSRS is organized into branches on four continents.
-In 2010, there were 23 active branches, spanning most Western European countries, but also Turkey, China, Chile, Russia and others.
+In 2024, there were 16 active branches, spanning most Western European countries, but also Turkey, China, Saudi Arabia, South Korea and others.
 Branches are headed by Coordinators, who have nearly complete control over the activities of the branch.
-The general direction is set by Coordinators together with the Executive Committee and the Director's Council.
+The general direction is set by Coordinators together with the executive committee and the Director's Council.

 The Director's Council gathers the President, the Secretary General, and five Vice-presidents: Internal Relations, External Relations, Projects, Treasury, and Communications.

 The League is defined by a strong organizational culture.
-Members and volunteers commonly refer to it as “the family” or “the home away from home.”
+Members and volunteers commonly form strong bonds through shared interests, augumented by regular activities organised by the League, such as teambuilding exercises, conferences, reunions and academic and leisure trips.